 The following information must be submitted when applying for this type of permit.
 Since every project is unique, there may be some situations where you will be asked to provide additional information.

-- Four sets of complete Construction Drawings, including Site, Architectural and Structural plans as listed in our Garages & Sheds Submittal Requirements handout
+- Four sets of complete Construction Drawings, including Site, Architectural and Structural plans as listed in Garages & Sheds Submittal Requirements:

 - Geotechnical engineering report if the lot slope exceeds 20%.
 Must be prepared by an engineer registered in the State of Oregon

 - Erosion control plan (may be a part of the site plan) or completed simple site erosion control form, if the project will result in ground disturbing activity.
 Note: Erosion control measures shall be installed, even when a simple site erosion control form has been accepted.

 - Mitigation form and/or a stormwater plan if your project will add more than 500 square feet of impervious area